 2. Does “work off the clock” always have to be requested by an employer?

-Not all illegal work off the clock is explicitly requested by an employer.
+Not all illegal work off the clock is explicitly requested or forced by an employer.
 Many employers are vaguely familiar with California employment law and find more subtle ways to make employees do uncompensated work.

 For example, employers may set up timesheets or time clocks preventing employees from being able to “clock in” for pre-shift or post-shift tasks.
 They may discourage workers from reporting their overtime work.

 Or they may simply require employees to do more tasks than they can do in their shift or in the hours they are supposed to work.
+Certain employers even purposely misclassify employees as independent contractors to get out of paying overtime.

 3. Do I have a “work off the clock” claim even if I am a salaried employee?